huguanjing/maizeMNase-seq/README.md

     bowtie2-build Zea_mays.AGPv4.chr10.fa maize

 ## Read mapping and calling of hypersensive sites
+(Rodgers-Melnick et al. PNAS 2016): "After the computational trimming of adaptor sequences using CutAdapt (40), paired-end reads were mapped to the maize B73 AGPv3 reference genome, using Bowtie2 with options “no-mixed,” “no-discordant,” “no-unal,” and “dovetail” (41) for each replicate digest and for the genomic DNA.
+BED files were made from the resulting BAM files, using bedtools bamtobed, filtered for minimal alignment quality (≥10), and read coverage in 10-bp intervals was calculated using coverageBed (42).
+The DNS values were obtained by subtracting the mean normalized depth (in reads per million) of the heavy digest replicates from those of the light digest replicates.
+In this way, positive DNS values correspond to MNase hypersensitive footprints (as defined by ref.
+8; and referred to here as MNase HS regions), whereas negative DNS values correspond to nuclease hyper-resistant footprints (MRF, as per ref.
+8).
+A Bayes factor criterion was used to classify as significantly hypersensitive."

 ### Bowtie2 mapping
 Default setting (`-k 1` report 1 alignment for each read/pair) should work, while some might need to be modified as required by downstream tools.